OdabasiOmer/OdabasiOmer/README.md

 - 👋 Hi, I’m Omer.
-I have a PhD in structural/earthquake engineering and I work as a catastrophe risk specialist
+I'm a structural engineer with a PhD in earthquake engineering.
+I currently work as a catastrophe risk specialist
-- 🌱 I’m currently learning C++ and full-stack web app development with React + Flask
+- 🌱 I mostly use Python and C++ in my programming practices
 - 📫 E-mail: odabasi.omer@gmail.com & omer.odabasi@redrisk.com
--  Website: www.omerodabasi.com
+- ✨ Website: www.omerodabasi.com

 <!---
 OdabasiOmer/OdabasiOmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.